Deepening roots in the Pioneer Valley

 Kendall Foundation executive director Andy Kendall says, “this purchase demonstrates the power of collaboration of local groups committed to food security, open space, and creating opportunities for young and expanding farmers.
 An especially exciting aspect of this collaboration is between The Food Bank and Springfield Public Schools.”
 The Kendall Foundation’s focus is to strengthen the food system of western Massachusetts and New England by helping local farmers gain market access to schools.

-About our current Food Bank Farm
+About our first Food Bank Farm

 The Food Bank Farm is a 60-acre parcel of land on the Connecticut River in Hadley, protected from any development.
 It operates as a production farm in partnership with Mountain View Farm which leases from The Food Bank in exchange for providing us at least 112,000 pounds annually of fresh, local, USDA Certified Organic produce.
 This local bounty is distributed by us to our members, as well as through our Mobile Food Bank and Brown Bag: Food for Elders sites.